Hiltecher/WebProgramming/README.md

 This commit introduces a paragraph element with some introduction text.
 A favicon that was in the works is now ready and visible on the webpage.

+# 3rd Commit (Version 1.13)

+This commit introduces more text to explain the purpose of the website.
+Breaktags are used to break up lines of text for better reading and usability.